 Occasionally, post-operative infections occur.
 This usually requires an office visit and clinical examination.
 Many times, just placing you on an antibiotic will take care of the infection.
 If it persists, the area may have to be treated by the surgeon.

 Other temporary problems you may experience in the post-operative period include stiffness of the jaws, chafing around the corners of your lips, facial bruising and minor bleeding.
 The post-operative sheet we provide should answer many of the questions related to these common concerns.
-If not, don’t hesitate to call the office at Torrance Office Phone Number 310-325-7800.
+If not, don’t hesitate to call the office at Peninsula Oral Surgery & Implants Phone Number 310-325-7800.